CloudFront and edge function logging

 CloudFront provides the following ways to log the requests that come to your distributions.

 CloudFront standard logs provide detailed records about every request that's made to a distribution.
-These logs are useful for many scenarios, including security and access audits.
+You can use the logs for scenarios, such as security and access audits.

-For more information, see Use standard logs (access logs).
+For more information, see Standard logging (access logs).

 CloudFront real-time logs provide information about requests made to a distribution, in real time (log records are delivered within seconds of receiving the requests).
 You can choose the sampling rate for your real-time logs—that is, the percentage of requests for which you want to receive real-time log records.
 You can also choose the specific fields that you want to receive in the log records.